There are many reasons you may need to save $1,000 quickly.

 - Kitchen Appliances – Do you actually use that quesadilla maker?
 Or that mini cupcake maker?
-See if you can consolidate uses into less appliances and get rid of the ones you don’t need.
+See if you can consolidate uses into fewer appliances and get rid of the ones you don’t need.

-- Old Phones – An old iPhone 5 or 6 can earn you a little cash and it’s just sitting there anyway, because nobody knows what to do with old phones.
+- Old Phones – An old iPhone 5 or 6 can earn you a little cash and it’s just sitting there anyway because nobody knows what to do with old phones.

 - Clothing – You know you have more clothes than you need.
 We pretty much all do.

 We all have stuff around our house to sell.
-You wouldn’t leave $50 just sitting around would you?
+You wouldn’t leave $50 just sitting around, would you?
 Why leave something like an old phone sitting around that you could get $50 for?
 Same thing.

 3. Stop Spending Money

 There is a good chance you can stop spending money for a month.
 I did it, and surprisingly, I figured out I was able to go for over 90 days.

 Stop eating out.
 Pack your lunches.
 Open your freezer and your cabinets.